-Interest expense was lower in 2008 over 2007 because we reduced both our long-term and short-term bank debt.
+Interest expense was lower in 2009 over 2008 because we reduced our term loans and because interest rates were lower.
 Interest on our bank indebtedness and term loans fluctuates with the prime rate of interest.
-At the levels of this debt at March 31, 2008, a 1% increase in the prime rate of interest would increase total interest expense by \$8,377 per year.
+At the levels of this debt at March 31, 2009, a 1% increase in the prime rate of interest would increase total interest expense by \$7,190 per year.

-During the year ended March 31, 2008, professional fees include \$6,672 and share issuance costs include \$6,238 paid to DuMoulin Black LLC, a law firm in which J. Douglas Seppala, one of our directors, is a partner.
+During the year ended March 31, 2009, professional fees include \$9,519 paid to DuMoulin Black LLC, a law firm in which J. Douglas Seppala, one of our directors, is a partner.
 The payments represent fees for legal services provided to the Company at rates normally charged to arm's length parties.